numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - Geometric interpretation of the problem:
     - The Matrix A corresponds to some linear transformation (because that's what a Matrix is!)
-    - As we know, the Matrix columns represent the position of the basis vectors after the transformation has taken place
+    - As we know, the Matrix columns represent the position of the basis vectors after the transformation has taken place (so columns are the transformed basis vectors)
-    - And to find where any other vector has landed, we multiply its starting position by the transformation Matrix
+    - And to find where any other vector has landed, we multiply this vector's starting position by the transformation Matrix (transformation Matrix * known starting vector = unknown landing position)
     - The resulting vector is where the initial vector has landed
+    - Solving for Ax = v means that we are doing the reverse calculation (transformation Matrix * unknown starting vector = known landing position)
+    - Normal case: A * x = ? (find where x lands)
+    - Reverse case: A * ? = v (find what lands on v)
-    - Solving for Ax = v means that we are looking for a starting vector X which, after the transformation, lands on V
+    - So we are looking for a starting vector X which, after the transformation, lands on V

 - Cases:
     - The determinant is non-0: most commonly; keeps the existing dimension